watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/set-context/README.md

 TODO: Links
 This code is for extending the Watson Assistant web chat.
 If you are new to developing with web chat, please start with the [Getting Started tutorial](https://ibm.com).
 The code in this folder is commented with links and references to the web chat APIs used.

-The code in this folder will cover how to extend Watson Assistant web chat to be able to set context variables to be sent to the assistant.
+This example demonstrates how to set variables using context so those variables are available within an action.

+It demonstrates:

+- How to use a [**pre:send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#presend) event handler to set a context variable when a message is sent.
+- How to use a variable in an action.

 **For a full walk through of how this code works, please visit [the tutorial page](https://TODO.ibm.com) in the Watson Assistant documentation.**